-(...) during two scientific conferences I met two professors, one from Italy, the other from Ireland, who opened my eyes and perspectives a little, and thanks to them I proposed my professor to use new research methods that widen [our] perspective and expand what is synthesized and studied.
+(...) during two scientific conferences I met two professors who opened my eyes and perspectives a little, and thanks to them I proposed my professor to use new research methods that widen [our] perspective and expand what is synthesized and studied.
 57_F